thebkv/bkv/exodus10.md

 > **“Our cattle also shall go with us; there shall not an hoof be left behind.”**

 This is the governing image of the chapter.

-Deliverance is **total**.

-Nothing belonging to the service of God is to remain pledged to Pharaoh.
+Deliverance is total.
+Nothing required for the service of God is to remain under Pharaoh’s claim.

 Moses explains:

 > “for thereof must we take to serve the LORD our God.”

-Even the faculties do not yet know precisely what God will require of them:
+And:

 > “we know not with what we must serve the LORD, until we come thither.”

-That is important.

-Israel does not need to know beforehand how every possession will eventually be used.

-It only needs to know **whose possession it is**.
+Israel does not yet know precisely what God will require for worship.
+That uncertainty strengthens the demand for complete release: Pharaoh cannot decide beforehand what may be withheld from God’s service.

 Everything comes out.

-God will determine its proper service afterward.
+God determines its proper service afterward.

-### v27–29 — The Break with Pharaoh Approaches Completion
+v27–29 — The Break with Pharaoh Approaches Completion

 But Pharaoh will not let them go.

-And Pharaoh says unto Moses:
+He says unto Moses:

 > “Get thee from me, take heed to thyself, see my face no more.”